PODBasis#

 plot_cumulative_energy

-Plot the cumulative singular value energy.
+Plot the cumulative singular value energy and a function of the basis size.

 plot_energy